bsmarine/dicomConversionToNifti/README.md

 # dicomConversionToNiftiHCC

+Currently can be used for conversion of pre- and post-treatment MRI abdomen studies AND CT angiography studies

-This python script facilitates batch MRI annotation with 3D Slicer's Case Iterator Extension by doing the following:
+This python script facilitates standardized conversion of DICOM studies into nifti format by doing the following:

   * Near autonomous conversion of DICOM images to medical image processing-friendly nifti format
   * Deidentification